tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 -   Persian Coast
     -   [Artemisia I](https://historycollection.com/10-of-historys-most-fascinating-female-pirates/9/) - In the vast army of Xerxes, with all the various cultures that made up the Persian army, [Artemisia](https://www.factinate.com/people/lethal-facts-artemisia-i-caria-pirate-queen-ancient-greece/) was the only female commander.

-More is written up in the [Smithsonian article](https://www.historyireland.com/early-modern-history-1500-1700/grainne-mhaol-pirate-queen-of-connacht-behind-the-legend/), profiling a book.
+More is written up in the [Smithsonian article](https://www.historyireland.com/early-modern-history-1500-1700/grainne-mhaol-pirate-queen-of-connacht-behind-the-legend/).

 {% assign pwimg="rjs-standing-rigging" %}
 {% assign pwcaption="" %}